-I received the GlobeIn Artisan Box for free for review purposes.
-All opinions are my own.
+I received the lookfantastic box for review purposes.
 This post also appears on A Year of Boxes.

 Lookfantastic Beauty Box is a subscription box from the UK that includes six premium beauty and skin care products and a copy of ELLE UK magazine each month.
 At £15.00 or about $22 CAD/month and free international shipping, it’s one of the best beauty bargains on the market.
 September’s celebrates lookfantastic’s fifth birthday with some of the most iconic products in the industry. … The Birthday Edit: lookfantastic’s September beauty box